Getting error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Roland J. Down Service Experts technician will investigate other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Roland J. Down Service Experts technician will investigate other parts of your furnace first.

 You can plan to pay between $40 and $350 if you require a new low-fire pressure switch.